chizzletaz/MSP2-TriviaQuiz/Test.md

 ## Manual testing features
 **Navigation to the landing page:**
 Expected: The logo text and the home button direct the user to the landing page.
 Testing:
 1. Go to any page but the landing page.
 2. Click on ‘Triviata’-text at the top of the page and verify you are directed to the landing page.
 3. Go to any page but the landing page.
 4. Click on the button with the house-icon and verify you are directed to the landing page.

-Result: The logo text and the home button directs the user to the landing page.
+Result: The logo text and the home button direct the user to the landing page.

 **Start playing modal:**
 Expected: A playing mode can be chosen and the chosen game starts when the user chooses a playing mode.
 Testing:
 1. On the landing page, click on the ‘Start Playing’ button.
 2. Click on the ‘Challenge’ button.
-3. Verify that you are directed to the challenge game page and the game starts.
+3. Verify that you are directed to the challenge game page and that the game starts.
 4. Go back to the landing page and click on the 'Practice' button.
-5. Verify that you are directed to the practice game page and the game starts.
+5. Verify that you are directed to the practice game page and that the game starts.

 Result: A playing mode can be chosen and the chosen game starts when the user chooses a playing mode.